 Okay.
 I know what you’re probably thinking.

 1,200+ words?!
 I can BARELY come up with the right things to say in an IG post.

 But the good news is, you probably already have a running list of topics you can (and want to) write about.
 Topics you’re well-versed in, meaning, much to your surprise, when you sit down at your computer to type away, the knowledge you have to dish out comes naturally.
 So much so that, before you know it, hitting the brink of that word count won’t be top-of-mind.
 You might even go wayyyy over it from time to time!

 And what if you struggle with the first step: coming up with blog post topics?
 Well, when you make time to create a strategic content calendar (based on what your reader wants to hear about, not what you want to write about), you’ll find it’ll be your new content creation best friend.
-(If you can’t imagine doing this yourself, our Pattern collab experience can help!)
+(If you can’t imagine doing this yourself, my Pattern collab experience can help!)